ST MARY'S & St Stephen's church youtube channel

 Walking: It takes about 15 minutes to walk (good for the legs and lungs) up the main route.
 There are more scenic meandering routes taking in the Assembly Rooms, and St James’s Square and Lansdown Crescent, allow an extra ten minutes.

-Bus: The church is served by the 2A, and the Lansdown Park and Ride, 31 which stop outside the church.
+Bus: The church is served by the Lansdown Park and Ride Bus, 31 which stops outside the church.

 Car: There is usually space in the 4-hour parking bays around the church.
 There are other roads around which have no restrictions.